sedexdev/header_spy/README.md

 # HeaderSpy: A tool for checking secure HTTP headers

 Makes a request to a domain supplied by the user and then inspects the headers in the HTTP response.
 The tool lists out the headers that are present, and flags up missing headers that improve the security of communication over HTTP.

+The tool is based on the <a href="https://owasp.org/www-project-secure-headers/">OWASP Secure Headers Project</a>.
+This project **"describes HTTP response headers that your application can use to increase the security of your application"**.
+The tool can inspect a single domain, or it can enumerate a large amount of possible subdomains of a given domain.

 # Usage